sejal180602/Cloud-project-/README.md

 This repository documents the Agentic AI Health Symptom Checker, developed as part of the IBM SkillsBuild Internship, a collaborative initiative by IBM, AICTE, and the Edunet Foundation.
 The project uses AI to help users understand their health symptoms through natural language queries.

-📝 Table of Contents
+📝 Table of Contents:

 Intern Details

 About the Internship

 Project: Agentic AI Health Symptom Checker

 Problem Statement

 Solution Overview

 ⚙️ Technology Stack

 🚀 System Approach

 📊 Output

 📁 Repository Contents

-👩‍💻 Intern Details
+👩‍💻 Intern Details:

 Name: Sejal Karnwal

 Institute: Guru Jambheshwar University of Science and Technology , Hisar